przemek890/NeuroMed-Predict/README-LOCAL.md

 # Medical Prediction - Deployment Guide

-To deploy the application locally, you have three options:
+To deploy the application locally, you have two options:
 - Use VSCode extension for automated terminal setup or do it manually
 - Run both services together using Docker Compose
-- Run in Azure Cloud for production deployment

 Below are the details for each method: